A.MIR AND COMPANY LIMITED: Terms and Conditions for the supply of goods.

 7.5 The Supplier may invoice the Customer for the Goods on or at any time after the completion of delivery.

 7.6 The Customer shall pay the invoice in full and in cleared funds within 30 Business Days of the date of the invoice.
+DHD Customers shall pay the invoice in full and in cleared funds within 14 Days of the date of the invoice.
 Payment shall be made to the bank account nominated in writing by the Supplier.
 Time of payment is of the essence.

 7.7 Goods paid for by Pro forma will be dispatched to the Customer on the Supplier’s receipt of full and cleared funds.